akinesan/akinesan/README.md

   <li>📈🚀 I have a strong proclivity in analytical thinking, disciplined problem-solving, attention to detail, documentations, collaboration, and strong communication skills.</a>

-  <li>🥂🏆 I'm passionate about Technological Products and development, Contributing to Open Source, Speaking, Documentation and Program Management while making the world a better place.</li>
+  <li>🥂🏆 I'm passionate about digital strategy, emerging technologies, products and platforms development, contributing to Open Source, speaking, documentation and program management while making the world a better place.</li>

   <li>🎉🌱 Fun Fact : I'm an Open Source and Technology preacher, love traveling, animals, art and music.
 I also love and play soccer ⚽, a Red Devil at heart. ❤️
 </ul>